marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_087.gif)

 I've set up a simple scene where a red sphere moves randomly on screen.
 The motion has been low-pass-filtered using the object {slide}.
 The two graphs on the right report the non-filtered and the filtered motion.
 Overall, the movement looks convincing, as the sphere undergoes acceleration and deceleration.
-For comparison, this is a side-by-side comparison of the non-filtered motion vs. filtered:
+This is a side-by-side comparison of the non-filtered vs. filtered motion:

 ![](./images/visual-quality_088.gif)

 ## Motion blur